LuckyBian/GPTSOVITS2/README.md

 python inference.py --checkpoint_path path to wav2lip_gan.pth --face " path to video.mp4" --audio "path to audio.wav"
 ```

+If the above code does not respond for a long time, open and run Wav2Lip.ipynb.

 ## SECTION 8: Evaluation

 ### Create the Env